Last Updated on 2025/04/19

 Ensure that the above modifications are working as expected by returning to the AWS CloudWatch logs.
 Launch the service locally and make some API requests.

 You should now be able to go to the Log Insights interface from the sidebar.
-As we saw in the tutorial, this interface allows you to make queries about structured logging data.
+This interface allows you to query structured logging data.
 Try the following query to ensure that your logs seem sensible.

 fields request_id, url, method, @timestamp, message.message, @message, @method | filter not isempty(request_id) | limit 400